pkp/pkp-docs/dev/upgrade-guide/en/index.md

 ### 9. Test the Upgrade

 It's important to test the site after an upgrade.
-Any core functions for your journals should be tested, as well as custom plugins or themes.
+Any core functions for your journals should be tested, as well as custom plugins or themes once they have been reinstalled.

 The following is a short checklist that covers common use cases.